CaelanDrayer/caelandrayer.ca/index.md

 <img align="right" src="/attachments/caelan_portrait_large.jpeg" alt="caelan_portrait_large" width="200vw">
 Nice to see you here.
 I am Caelan, a technology professional based in Vancouver.

 Like many people in tech, I have been tinkering my whole life.
-From a very young age I was happily doing things like getting Linux distributions running (Cutting my teeth on things like [LFS](https://www.linuxfromscratch.org/)) to hosting my own services.
+From a very young age I was happily doing things like getting Linux distributions running (cutting my teeth on things like [LFS](https://www.linuxfromscratch.org/)) to hosting my own services.

 I coached Competitive Gymnastics for a bit over 10 years, however when COVID came around it made that field of work a challenge.
 It was at this point I switched to working in tech.